The Latest Fashion Trends Of 2021 Are Out + 7 Sustainability Bonuses!

 The association between floral motifs and natural femininity can be traced through the last one hundred years of fashion.

-As the role of women in society (equality, empowerment) has changed, so has the general concept of feminine symbols such as flowers in clothing.
+As the role of women in society (equality, empowerment) changes, so is the general concept of feminine symbols such as flowers in clothing.

 However, the current fashion style of 2021 can be described as ‘adding petals to the metal.’

-This year, designers are no longer interested in vintage clothing and wilting roses prints; instead, we see fantasy florals on neon dresses, sunny yellows, and raging hues of pink.
+This year, designers are no longer interested in vintage clothing and roses prints.

 Most fashion trends begin as just that: TRENDS.